 I can offer long or short term counselling work.

 I offer a free, initial, 30 minute telephone session for you to talk about what has brought you to counselling and what you hope to gain from it.
 You may wish to ask questions and I will provide as much information as I can about the way I work, the counselling and what future sessions might be like.
 If we both feel that we can work together then an appointment can be made for a further session.

 Walk and talk can combine the benefits of being outdoors and walking in nature whilst counselling at the same time.
 It gives you opportunity to see me in person without concerns regarding COVID-19 and it offers an alternative method of counselling if you would prefer not to be face to face indoors.
 All your preferences regarding choice of route, weather and any other concerns will be discussed beforehand.

 Contact me for more information about counselling and how we might work together.

 I have been in the caring profession one way or another throughout my working life, beginning with nursing and midwifery and I bring all this experience in to my counselling.
 I also bring an enthusiasm for the outdoors, working as a professional gardener for over 20 years and an awareness of all the benefits to mental and physical health that the outdoors provides.

 I have had experience of working with a wide range of mental health difficulties including depression, anxiety, grief, loss, stress, loneliness, relationship difficulties and difficulty coping with significant life events, to name but a few.
 I also have a particular interest in the menopause.

-Alongside my private practice I have voluntary counselling roles in York, at 1-2-1 Counselling and York College.
+Alongside my private practice I have a voluntary counselling role at 1-2-1 Counselling in York.